alessiatidman/medical-appointments/README.md

 * Does Gender affect whether or not an invidividual turns up?
 * Does Ailments affect No Show?
 * Finally, are Younger people more likely to show?

+For this project I used the following packages within Python: NumPy, pandas and Matplotlib.